a10networks/a10networks.github.io/faq/unit-test.md

   })
 ```

-## How to test if the code has window.location.href?
+## How  do I test if the code has window.location.href?

 1 Add a URL to the jest config